aws-powertools/powertools-lambda-java/examples/README.md

 ## Examples

-* [powertools-examples-core](powertools-examples-core) - Demonstrates the core logging, tracing, and metrics modules
+* [powertools-examples-core-utilities](powertools-examples-core-utilities) - Demonstrates the core modules - logging, tracing, and metrics
 * [powertools-examples-idempotency](powertools-examples-idempotency) - An idempotent HTTP API
 * [powertools-examples-parameters](powertools-examples-parameters) - Uses the parameters module to provide runtime parameters to a function
 * [powertools-examples-serialization](powertools-examples-serialization) - Uses the serialization module to serialize and deserialize API Gateway & SQS payloads